jhurlocker/pam-springboot-ocp/README.md

 2. Switch to the project you just created in OpenShift (oc project <BAMOE_PROJECT>).

-3. Build the eforms-model project, eforms-kjar project, and then the eforms-service project (mvn clean install).
+3. Build the eforms projects at the project root level. (mvn clean install).

 4. Copy the eforms-service/target/eforms-service-1.0-SNAPSHOT.jar to ocp-image/root/opt/spring-service